mareru/hackaton-applitools/README.md

 1. clone the repo with the command:

        git clone https://github.com/mareru/hackaton-applitools.git
-2. install packages with the command:
+2. change the directory to position yourself in the root folder of the project (`hackaton-applitools`) and install dependencies with the command:

         npm install
 3. for the applitools test suite to run you need to set environment variable APPLITOOLS_API_KEY_HACKATHON: